Goytai/ReactNativeWebBoilerplate/README.md

 A complete **React Native** boilerplate that runs on **iOS**, **Android**, and **Web**, bootstrapped with [`@react-native-community/cli`](https://github.com/react-native-community/cli) and configured for web using [React Native Web](https://necolas.github.io/react-native-web/) + [Vite](https://vitejs.dev/).

+> **⚠️ Important**: This boilerplate is currently in development and not yet in its final version.
+Features and configurations may change.
+Use with caution in production environments.

 > **Note**: This is a **React Native CLI** project, not an Expo project.
 It provides full access to native code and modules while maintaining web compatibility.

 > **Credits**: